-- We designed tools for students, as well as faculty, staff, and administrators supporting veterans and the military-connected community, including an animated video series created in partnership with the SFVA Student Veteran Health Program and the office of Marketing, Communications and Public Relations. - We re-designed the Veterans Resource Center website and designed and launched a faculty and staff veterans resource page and a district veterans site. - We have tripled the amount of campus & community veterans support resources providing services in partnership with the VRC.
-The continued partnership with the San Francisco VA Student Veteran Health Program has allowed for collaboration on training materials and creation of virtual workshops and events for students. - VI.
-List and describe the major goals for your Division What will the Division focus on achieving over the next 1-3 years?
+- We designed tools for students, as well as faculty, staff, and administrators supporting veterans and the military-connected community, including an animated video series created in partnership with the SFVA Student Veteran Health Program and the office of Marketing, Communications and Public Relations. - We re-designed the Veterans Resource Center website and designed and launched a faculty and staff veterans resource page and a district veterans site.

+- We launched the Veterans and Military-Connected Community Canvas Shell, providing a centralized location for staff, faculty, and students to view timely reminders and events. - We have tripled the amount of campus & community veterans support resources providing services in partnership with the VRC.
+The continued partnership with the San Francisco VA Student Veteran Health Program has allowed for collaboration on training materials and creation of virtual workshops and events for students.

+VI.
+List and describe the major goals for your Division - What will the Division focus on achieving over the next 1-3 years?
 How do your Division goals align with the College's M-V-V and Education Master Plan?